GPGN268/SP2025-FP07-glaciermelt/README.md

   -  Clean and organize Data.
   -  This would include identifying any missing data, converting all data into comparable formats, combining data sets that can be combined, removing blatant anomolies, etc.
 - Analysis of Glacier Melt Over Time
-   - Plot the mass changes of Greenland, Antarctica, and Alaskan glaciers over time.
+   - Plot the mass changes of Greenland ice sheet over time.
    - Identify trends of mass loss, which shows rate of ice loss.
 - Analysis of Ocean Salinity Over Time
-    - Examine time-series data on salinity, focusing on regions affected by glacial melt like the atlantic ocean.
+    - Examine time-series data on salinity, focusing on regions affected by glacial melt like the North Atlantic ocean.
     - Visualize changes with hope to show major salinity loss near melting glaciers.
  - Analysis of Ocean Currents Over Time
      - Analyze OSCAR surface current data and look for variations over time that might be linked to decreasing salinity as shown by changes in time.